IsteNITC-Website-2023/istetechquilla/content/posts/nature-the-solution-set.md

 ---
-title: NATURE-THE SOLUTION SET
+title: Nature - The Solution Set
-date: 2019-12-01
+date: 01 Dec 2019
-author: Anna
+author: Anna Susan Cherian
+description: When our cutting edge technology fails to resolve the issues around us, we require some mechanism to rise above these obstacles.
+At such times, inspiration is drawn from the nature around us.

 ---
-#### Perhaps all the answers were always around us
+> Perhaps all the answers were always around us.

 Our world is constantly evolving.
 This evolution brings with it a cluster of problems awaiting solutions.
 When our cutting edge technology fails to resolve these issues we require some mechanism to rise above these obstacles.
 At such times inspiration is drawn from the nature around us.